Missouri’s maintenance laws are some of the most difficult things to predict in family law cases.

-One thing to note: Prior to the 2019 tax year, maintenance was tax deductible to the spouse paying it and taxable as income on the spouse receiving it.
+Before the 2019 tax year, maintenance was tax-deductible to the spouse paying it and taxable as income on the spouse receiving it.
 However, if your divorce was final after January 1, 2019, maintenance is taxable to the spouse who pays maintenance, just like child support.
 Unless something changes with the proposed tax laws, this could have a pretty major impact on maintenance payments.

 The truth is that what you are going to be paying in maintenance largely depends on what Judge you get.
 It is one of the grayest areas that a family law attorneys deal with, as there are no clear cut rules or answers to the maintenance question.

 This is where a local family law attorney who knows the family courts well will be your best friend (if they are honest).

 Knowledge of the trends, factors to see if maintenance is necessary, and possible alternatives to maintenance are all things that attorneys deal with on a daily basis.
 We have been known to get creative to have a win-win solution sometimes.